 Not so REBT!
 REBT considers your strong feelings of sadness, irritation, and concern to be healthy, because they help you to express your displeasure at undesirable happenings and to work at modifying them.

-REBT instead shows you to be aware of those feelings, and categorize them as healthy or unhealthy, desirable or undesirable, as well assessing how helpful they are in relation to the goals you are trying to reach.
+REBT instead shows you to be aware of those feelings, and categorize them as healthy or unhealthy, desirable or undesirable, as well as assessing how helpful they are in relation to the goals you are trying to reach.

 The three basic “Rational Coping Philosophies”